-So there are a lot of tools available that use for Agile Projects.
+We have a lot of tools available that are used for Agile Projects.
 Here is a list of great tools which you can use for your Agile projects.
 Many of them are completely free!

-I recommend you to use JIRA if you have enough budget to buy because this is one of the popular and best Agile tools among all.
+I recommend you to use JIRA if you have enough budget to buy it because this is one of the most popular and best Agile tools of all.
 Also, if you want to use the free tool, then go for Trello.

 So, that’s all about the Agile Methodology in Project Management which helps project teams deal with many of the most common project pitfalls (such as cost, schedule predictability, and scope) in a more controlled manner.